Ashteki/ashteki/docs/development-process.md

 ```
 from the repository root directory in a terminal prompt on your computer, or from inside VScode terminal will perform functional tests.

 If you are running ashteki using a Docker container, stopping and starting Docker will allow you to confirm user functionality further by running a test game.
 Changes to .js or config files should only require Docker to start and stop.
-Some changes such as updating the precon deck data will require a rebuild from your local repository before the Docker container will update them:
+Some changes may require a rebuild from your local repository before the Docker container will update them:
 ```
 docker-compose build
 ```